With the exception of the best Philippine SEO agencies, local SEO practices are, at times, a generation behind what companies abroad are doing.

 However, in many other instances, strange UX choices can make it very difficult for pages other than the homepage to rank on the SERPs.

 Sites that use dynamic URLs are especially problematic, as these could quickly lead to duplicate content, which tends to decrease SERP rankings.
-Likewise, “creative” site designs with excessive animations, pointless widgets, a bad mobile experience, obnoxious pop-up ads, a cluttered home page, or an unpleasant navigation experience can also contribute to poor site performance.
+Likewise, “creative” site designs with excessive animations, pointless widgets, a bad mobile experience, obnoxious pop-up ads, a cluttered home page, or an unpleasant navigation experience can also contribute to poor site performance, UX, and search visibility signals.

 6.)
 Targeting Unrealistic Keywords